Chicken Broccoli Alfredo Stuffed Shells

-Take some time from your busy schedule for a good home-cooked meal with Chicken Broccoli Alfredo Stuffed Shells For Two with homemade Alfredo sauce.
+Take some time from your busy schedule for a good home-cooked meal with Chicken Broccoli Alfredo Stuffed Shells with homemade Alfredo sauce.

 I’m all about quick dinners, but once in awhile, I want a good home cooked meal.

 One where you can sit down with a fresh basket of rolls, a side dish (because I never have time for sides during the week), and a glass (or two) of wine.

 Stuffed shells and lasagna are two dishes I rarely make because they take time and typically make large servings, too large for someone who cooks for one or two people.

 Ever since I made the cheese stuffed shells last year, I had the idea for these Chicken Broccoli Alfredo Stuffed Shells.

 I love anything with a good Alfredo sauce, especially when broccoli and either chicken or shrimp are involved.

 This time around I chose chicken as it’s a more affordable protein, but you can easily substitute shrimp if you’re in the mood for seafood Alfredo.

 Or make it vegetarian by substituting lots of mushrooms.

 Or add mushrooms with the chicken or shrimp.
 Or go all out with both chicken and shrimp.